-- Faculty will communicate with the student to:

-- Review unsatisfactory performance.

-- Discuss faculty recommendations for improvement.

-- Review policy and procedure regarding academic warning.

-- A written summary of the communication, including supporting data and recommendations will be forwarded to the Director, School of Nursing Office of Student Affairs, Coordinator of Student Resources Development, the appropriate Department Chair, and placed in the student's file.

-- An Academic Warning letter will be sent to the student via electronic mail, return receipt requested, from the Director, School of Nursing Office of Student Affairs.
+- 1. Faculty will communicate with the student to: - a.
+Review unsatisfactory performance. - b.
+Discuss faculty recommendations for improvement. - c.
+Review policy and procedure regarding academic warning. - A written summary of the communication, including supporting data and recommendations will be forwarded to the Director, School of Nursing Office of Student Affairs, Director of Student Resources Development, the appropriate Department Chair and placed in the student's file. - 3.
+An Academic Warning letter will be sent to the student via electronic and first class/certified mail, return receipt requested, from the Director, School of Nursing Office of Student Affairs.
 An electronic copy of the letter will be distributed to the following people as appropriate:

-- Dean

-- Associate Dean for Academic Affairs
+Associate Dean for Academic Affairs and Strategic Partnerships

-- Chairperson(s) of the Committee on Admissions and Academic Standards

-- Coordinator of Student Resources Development
+Director of Student Resources Development

-- Department Chair
+Department Chair

-- Course Coordinator

-- Faculty Advisor

-- Program Director

-- Student File
+Student File